wcarmon/docs/java/strings.avoid.md

 1. How we can do better

-# Strings are for properties because ...
+# Strings make bad properties because ...
 1. `String` is ambiguous because it can represent anything
 1. `String` type provides zero information about structure
 1. `String` properties discard all the benefits of type safety